 Evaluating outliers (Assumption 3)

 We recommend identifying influential outliers using leverage statistics where possible.
 For our case studies, we identified outliers independent of their influence because the software used to estimate model parameters (TMB) does not provide the hat-matrix required to assess influence of individual points.
-Instead, we focused on identifying outliers based on the general rule of thumb that deviance residuals greater than 2 are considered to be outliers because 95% of the distribution is expected to be within 2 standard deviations of the mean.
+Instead, we focused on identifyingLo outliers based on the general rule of thumb that deviance residuals greater than 2 are considered to be outliers because 95% of the distribution is expected to be within 2 standard deviations of the mean.
 Further work to identify influential outliers is recommended when other statistical model fitting tools are used.

 Statistical significance of model coefficients